doctorfree/Asciiville/README.md

 [jp2a](https://github.com/cslarsen/jp2a),
 [Moebius](https://github.com/blocktronics/moebius),
 and more.
-These modern utilities and character based components have breathed new life into the ASCII art community and produced many interesting works of art and animation.
+These modern utilities and character based components have breathed new life into the ASCII Art community and produced many interesting works of art and animation.

 ## Videos